 If a home appraises for well under the buying price, you will most likely be turned down for a mortgage.
 Remember, an appraisal is required to protect the lender from the risk of loaning much more than a home is worth.

-According to the San Francisco Chronicle, one way to get past this is to supply more money up front.
+According to the San Francisco Chronicle, one way to get past this is to supply more money upfront.
 Most traditional lenders will lend up to 80 percent of the value of a home.
 If a home appraises for $350,000, a lender will write a mortgage for $280,000.
 So if you agreed to buy that home for $375,000, you can get past this requirement – if you supply a $95,000 down payment.

 Of course, if you don’t have that kind of down payment, you could renegotiate with the seller.
 If the seller wants to get out of the home, he or she may lower the purchase price.

-If the buyer thinks the home appraisal is artificially low, which can happen when there are few homes sales or many foreclosures in an area, he or she may request a second appraisal.
+If the buyer thinks the home appraisal is artificially low, which can happen when there are few home sales or many foreclosures in an area, he or she may request a second appraisal.
 An appraiser who is more familiar with the local housing market may offer a different appraisal.

-A lower than expected appraisal is likely to stall the sale of a home, but it doesn’t always cancel it.
+A lower-than-expected appraisal is likely to stall the sale of a home, but it doesn’t always cancel it.

 10. There’s no set expiration period for an appraisal

 Home appraisals don’t come with an expiration date.
 With that said, most lenders consider them valid for about three to nine months.
 But if home prices in the area have been rapidly falling or rising, lenders may require a new appraisal more often than that.

 If the sale process takes a while, you may want to talk to your lender about how long they’ll accept the appraisal.
 If their time frame is limited, consider waiting to order an appraisal so that it doesn’t expire.